Interstellar-Network/Grants-Program/applications/Interstellar-Network-Recovery.md

 When using payment cards as a NFC devices.
 Users can complete instead a small transaction with ZKP to ensure the pseudonymity of the user during the recovery set-up and initiation.

-> upon reception of a notification regarding an initiated recovery the user will be able to approve or reject the recovery a defined number of times.
+> upon reception of a notification regarding an initiated recovery the user will be able to approve or reject the recovery during a defined period before the vouch_recovery is sent.

 ### Ecosystem Fit